|

 Sugars

 Sugars, or simple carbohydrates, give the body a quick source of energy, because they can be used right away.
 Refined and brown sugars, syrups, and honey are examples of sugars.
 Added sugars are those found in foods like candy and soft drinks, but they add more calories than nutrients to your diet.
-For that reason, you should try to get your daily supply of sugars from fresh fruits, which will also add vitamins and minerals to your diet.
+According to the Dietary Guidelines for Americans, you should reduce the number of calories you get from added sugars.
+Instead, you should try to get your daily supply of sugars from fresh fruits, which will also add vitamins and minerals to your diet.

 Starches

 Starches are called complex carbohydrates because your body must break them down to use their sugars.
 Breads, cereals, corn, peas, potatoes, pasta, and rice are examples of complex carbohydrates.
-Many studies have shown that people who eat a lot of starchy vegetables and whole-grain cereals have a lower risk of coronary artery disease than people who mainly eat high-fat or high-sugar foods do.
+Many studies have shown that people who eat a lot of whole grains have a lower risk of coronary artery disease than people who mainly eat high-fat or high-sugar foods.

 Fiber